TheThingsArchive/ttn/cmd/docs/README.md

       --amqp-password string             AMQP password (default "guest")
       --amqp-username string             AMQP username (default "guest")
-      --broker-id string                 The ID of the TTN Broker as announced in the Discovery server (default "dev") --http-address string              The IP address where the gRPC proxy should listen (default "0.0.0.0") --http-port int                    The port where the gRPC proxy should listen (default 8084) --mqtt-address string              MQTT host and port.
+      --broker-id string                 The ID of the TTN Broker as announced in the Discovery server (default "dev") --extra-device-attributes string   Extra device attributes to be whitelisted --http-address string              The IP address where the gRPC proxy should listen (default "0.0.0.0") --http-port int                    The port where the gRPC proxy should listen (default 8084) --mqtt-address string              MQTT host and port.
 Leave empty to disable MQTT